kawa-mineka/code_of_python/source/readme.txt

-define_data.py          List of various data define_enemy_data.py    Enemy data related list define_ship_data.py     Register the list of ship data. define_sound.py         The process of loading BGM files in advance and registering them in the list. define_stage_data.py    Register a list of event data for each stage and the stage array for the whole game.
+define_data.py          List of various data define_enemy_data.py    Enemy data related list define_ship_data.py     Register the list of ship data. define_stage_data.py    Register a list of event data for each stage and the stage array for the whole game.

 func.py                 A group of functions with a certain degree of versatility, often called from update_* methods.